solahde/CCU-Database/README.md

 Data was scraped on October 11.
 2023.
 Updates to the database after this day are not included to the CSV file.

-P.S To ensure that web scraping activities are legal and ethical, followed steps are recommended:
+P.S To ensure that web scraping activities are legal and ethical, followed steps are recommended to take:

 1. Check the Website's Terms of Service: Look for a "Terms of Service" or "Terms and Conditions" page on the website.
 Read through these terms to see if web scraping is explicitly prohibited or if there are any usage restrictions.
 Some websites may allow web scraping for personal use but prohibit automated or large-scale scraping.

 In the CO2 Value Europes webpage there was no mention about prohibiting web scraping.

 2. Check for a Robots.txt File: Many websites have a "robots.txt" file that specifies which parts of the site can or cannot be crawled by web crawlers or scrapers.
 You can check if the website has a robots.txt file by visiting the webpage and adding /robots.txt to the end of the website's URL.
 Review the rules in the robots.txt file to see if scraping is allowed or restricted for specific pages or directories.